Google Pixel Fold: price, release date, specs, and more

 As said, if Google uses the Snapdragon 888, the price will inevitably travel upwards and the resulting phone will veer far from the mid-tier pricing that the existing Google Pixel range offers.

 Might there be another option?
-Well, there’s a strong case to be had for Google choosing the Snapdragon 870 5G, which presents a devilishly capable substitute, is less costly than the Snapdragon 888, but a chip that still delivers those exquisite premium performance benchmarks.
+Well, there’s a strong case to be had for Google choosing the Snapdragon 870 5G, which presents a devilishly capable substitute, is less costly than the Snapdragon 888, but no less a chip that delivers those exquisite premium performance benchmarks.

 All said, there’s still no direct line of sight to the Google Pixel Fold, but it’s certainly not far away.
-The available information paints the picture of a foldable device, headed by the hulking beast that is Google, both rudderless and unsure as to where it fits in among the wider foldable phones' market.
+The available info circulating the web paints a picture of a foldable device, headed by the hulking beast that is Google, both rudderless and unsure as to where it fits amid a busy foldable market.

-This is especially difficult because mid-range foldables are, unto themselves, inherently expensive devices that far eclipse the normal price points of mid-range, non-foldable handsets.
+This is especially difficult because mid-range foldables are, unto themselves, inherently expensive devices that far eclipse the normal price tiers of your averagely mid-range, non-foldable handsets.

-In the meantime, if you need a fix of something a bit more budget-friendly, then please check out our best cheap phones guide, which manages the purse strings a bit more sensibly than the lofty heights of the foldable sector.
+In the meantime, if you need a mobile fix of something a bit more budget-friendly, then please check out our best cheap phones guide, which is easier on the purse strings than phones in the foldable category.
 We'll be updating our Google Pixel Fold guide as and when new information lands.
 Stay tuned.